s-sajid-ali/xwp_petsc/README.md

 - Full Array Fresnel Multislice : Iterate between slice projections diffraction and free space propagation
 - Finite Difference method : Solve the Helmholtz PDE using TS integrator

-#### In Progress :
-- Tomography simulation by rotating the object using a rotation matrix.

-The phantom test case conatins data from [EMD-3756](https://www.emdataresource.org/EMD-3756)